namecoin/namecoin-legacy/README.md

 BUILDING
 ======================

+Building is only supported on Linux for now.
 Follow the bitcoin build instructions.
-Use "makefile" - it will generate namecoind.
-Usage is similar to bitcoind.
-There are only RPC calls for the new operations.
+Use "makefile.unix" - it will generate namecoind.
+Usage is similar to bitcoind, plus new RPC calls for the new operations.
 A GUI is on the roadmap.

 RUNNING
 ======================